IsaiahStapleton/ai-cluster-ansible/README.md

 ## How to Use

 There are different playbooks:
-- **configure-cluster-and-deploy-workloads:** Will install and deploy everything needed for doing model serving and running AI workloads in the cluster.
+- **configure_cluster_and_deploy_workloads**: Will install and deploy everything needed for doing model serving and running AI workloads in the cluster.
+Including deploying the workloads themselves.

-- **uninstall-cluster-components:** Uninstalls everything that was installed and deployed in the configure-cluster-and-deploy-workloads playbook.
-- **configure-cluster:** Configures the cluster to be able to run AI workloads and deploy models.
+- **configure_cluster**: Configures the cluster to be able to run AI workloads and deploy models.
-- **deploy-workloads:** Deploys the AI workloads, cluster must be configured to do so.
+- **deploy_workloads**: Deploys the AI workloads, cluster must be configured to do so.
+- **uninstall_config_and_workloads**: Uninstalls the ai cluster configuration and the ai workloads.
+- **uninstall_cluster_config**: Uninstalls the AI cluster configuration
+Uninstall_workloads: Uninstalls the ai workloads
+- **uninstall_workloads**: Uninstalls the ai workloads

 ### Prerequisites